109902249/TS_MARS_algorithm/README.md

 0. Corresponding author: Qi Zhang, Department of Applied Mathematics and Statistics, Stony Brook University, Stony Brook, NY 11794-3600

 1. The TS-MARS algorithm by Qi Zhang and Jiaqiao Hu [1] is implemented for solving single-objective box-constrained expensive deterministic optimization problems.
+Note that the implementation could be speed-up significantly by simplifying calculations and exploiting parallel computing.
+The current version aims at the readability.

 2. TS-MARS a random search algorithm for solving deterministic optimization problems in a black-box scenario.
 The algorithm has a model-based nature and iteratively finds improved solutions by modifying and sampling from a probability distribution over the solution space.
 In contrast to existing algorithms in the class, which are mostly population-based, our approach employs a two-time-scale stochastic approximation idea and uses only a single candidate solution per iteration.
 We prove global convergence of the algorithm and carry out numerical experiments to illustrate its performance.